With the hustle and bustle of the holidays, it’s nice to have just a calm quiet moment on the beach.

 Beach combing is a time to feel free, find respect and to share memories.

-If you can’t enjoy beach combing for Memorial Day this year, I’d like to bring it to you with a stroll on the beach at South Seas Island Resort
+If you can’t enjoy beach combing for Memorial Day this year, I’d like to bring it to you with a stroll on the beach

 We found a buffet of seashells at Blind Pass Captiva this morning for our Thanksgiving feast!
 I’d like to invite you to join us at our shell feast with some Thanksgiving Day CYBERSHELLING!
 If you like to stay dry doing the Sit ‘N Sift, here’s a shot of the shells on top of one of the piles.
 It’s completely random so I’m really not sure of whats in here so I hope you find something you like!